4-Week TEFL Course in Florence, Italy

 • Do I need to do anything to prepare for the course?

 You don’t need to prepare in any way.
-However, we would recommend taking our online grammar course (free when you enrol).
-You’ll learn grammar on the course, but this will give you a headstart.
+However, we would recommend taking our add-on Grammar Course (free when you enrol).
+You’ll learn grammar on the course, but this will give you a head start.

 If you want to read about English teaching before the course, Learning Teaching by Jim Scrivener and The Practice of English Language Teaching by Jeremy Harmer are both good options.
 Again, this is optional, as you’ll learn all you need to know about the theory and practice of teaching on the course itself, but some trainees find it helpful to be familiar with some of the terms and concepts before starting the course.